 Land’s End:The Best Urban Hike in San Francisco.
 Sutro Baths

-Dramatically perched atop a cliff facing the majestic Pacific Ocean, with enigmatic sunsets and staggering views, the Cliff House has been the destination to visit in San Francisco for over a century.
+Dramatically perched atop a cliff facing the majestic Pacific Ocean, with enigmatic sunsets and staggering views, the Cliff House has been a popular tourist destination in San Francisco for over a century.

 After several iterations over the past century, its irresistible charm continues to seduce tourists to this location making it one of the most visited attractions in the city.